Indian investors are spoiled these days with the range of choices when it comes to investing.

 3. Long-Term Tenure: Tax-free bonds are suitable for investors with a long investment horizon as their tenure ranges from 10 to 20 years or more.

-Tax Implications on Tax-Free Bonds:
+Tax Implications on Tax-Free Bonds

-- The interest you receive from tax free bonds is tax-free.
+- The interest you receive from tax-free bonds is tax-free.

 - If you sell the bond in less than 12 months, then the capital gains are taxed as per your income tax slab.
+Learn how sovereign gold bond (SGB) works, and its benefits here.

-Thus, the tax-free bonds are ideal for modest risk appetite investors as well as high net-worth individuals who are looking for a steady source of annual income, and for those who can afford to lock-in their capital for longer tenures.
-It is very important to understand that the above discussed Tax Free Bonds are different from the Capital Bonds which fall under Section 54EC, (to understand more about Capital Tax Bond, check out our blog).
-If you already have an account with ShareIndia, login to your account, and if you are a beginner sign up here.
+Thus, the tax-free bonds are ideal for modest risk-appetite investors as well as high-net-worth individuals who are looking for a steady source of annual income and for those who can afford to lock in their capital for longer tenures.
+It is very important to understand that the above-discussed Tax-Free Bonds are different from the Capital Bonds, which fall under Section 54EC (to understand more about Capital Tax Bonds, check out our blog).

-Disclaimer: Any advice or information in the post is a general advice for education purpose only and is not responsible for generating any trading strategy for anyone, please do not trade or invest based solely on this information.
+Disclaimer: Any advice or information in the post is general advice for education purposes only and is not responsible for generating any trading strategy for anyone.
+Please do not trade or invest based solely on this information.